wp-plugins/music-seller/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure PayPal account under Settings -> Music Seller

+== Screenshots ==

+1. How it looks on your website, in pro version you can also change the button colors.

 == Frequently Asked Questions ==

 = Is there any limitation on how many sites I can use it? =